 Body Measure Is a Winnipeg-Based Emsella Practitioner

 At Body Measure, we understand how personal and disruptive pelvic floor challenges can be.
 That’s why we offer Emsella, a pelvic floor treatment developed by BodyByBTL, as part of our comprehensive women’s health services in Winnipeg.
-Our experienced team provides compassionate care in a welcoming environment, and we work with each client to create a personalized plan that suits their lifestyle and goals.
+Our experienced team provides compassionate care in a welcoming environment, and we work closely with each client to create a personalized plan tailored to their lifestyle and goals.

 Emsella is ideal for women who want: